HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/readme.md

     "Grundkenntnisse" : [ "Tabellenkalkulation Excel (MS Office)", "Auftragsannahme, -bearbeitung", "Telefondienst", "Besucherberatung, -betreuung (Veranstaltungen)", "Terminplanung, -überwachung", "Daten-, Texterfassung", "Garten-, Grünflächenpflege", "Büromaschinen bedienen", "Kurierdienst" ]
   },
   ~~~

+  ### Prompt Draft for qualification
+  User's qualification is described by the following pseudo object list in JSON.
+Your task is to
+generate the plain text from the list of objects to describe the qualification of the user by all listed occupations.
+To create the plain text use following template for each occupation found in JSON.
+If the qualification ihas expired one or more years ago, please remark that the user's quilifaction might be old.
+If the user's qualification is between 5 and 10 years remark user as a senior.
+If it is less than 5 years remark user as a junior.
+Qualifications with longer than 10 years belong to expert users.

+Follow example bellow.

+START TEMPLATE
+The user has achieved following QUAL_NUMBER qulifications, which we have found in the user's profile:

+1. The name of the qualification 1
+The description of the qualification1.
+When is the qualification achieved, till when is the qualification1 valid.
+How much time is the qualification1 valid.

+2. The name of the qualification 2
+The description of the qualification 2.
+When is the qualification2 achieved, till when is the qualification2 valid.
+How much time is the qualification2 valid.

+...

+Last qualification.
+The name of the last qualification.
+The description of the last qualification.
+When is the last qualification achieved, till when is the last qualification valid.
+How much time is the last qualification valid.

+END TEMPLATE

+Following example demonstrats how to produce the text from example JSON.

+START EXAMPLE
+PSEUDO OBJECT LIST START
+[
+{
+	Name:"Gabelstaplerschein",
+	Description: "Fahren und Bedienen eines Gabelstaplerscheines"
+	IssuedDate: "17.10.2021",
+	ExpirationDate:"01.01.2024",
+},
+{
+	Name:"IATA New Gen ISS Workshop",
+	Description: "IATA-Kunde und START/Amadeus"
+	IssuedDate: "17.10.2021",
+	ExpirationDate:"01.01.2024",
+}
+]
+PSEUDO OBJECT LIST START

+Text create from template based on the given pseudo list example:

+The user has following two qualifications

+1. Gabelstaplerschein
+Fahren und Bedienen eines Gabelstaplerscheines.
+Achieved at 01.01.2021, valid till 01.01.2024, 3 years Junior user

+2. IATA New Gen ISS Workshop
+IATA-Kunde und START/Amadeus
+Achieved at 17.10.2010, valid till 17.10.2015, The user has 5 qualification as a senior.
+However, the qualification has expired a long time ago and user must refresh skills.

+END EXAMPLE

+PSEUDO OBJECT LIST START
+[
+{
+	Name:"Gabelstaplerschein",
+	Description: "Fahren und Bedienen eines Gabelstaplerscheines"
+	IssuedDate: "17.10.2021",
+	ExpirationDate:"01.01.2024",
+},
+{
+	Name:"IATA New Gen ISS Workshop",
+	Description: "IATA-Kunde und START/Amadeus"
+	IssuedDate: "17.10.2021",
+	ExpirationDate:"01.01.2024",
+}

+]
+PSEUDO OBJECT LIST END